mpate154/CS546_group16_finalProject/README.md

    npm run seed
    ```
    The seed will automatically populate the application with incomes and expenses from January 2022 to the current date.
-   Other dates will be left blank empty pages with no data can also be seen.
+   Other dates will be left blank so empty pages with no data can also be seen.
-   Use this login once you npm run seed.
-   Email: phill@stevens.edu
-   Password: Sectionb1*

-   Alternatively, you can also create your own user.
 5. Start the development server:
     ```bash
     npm start
     ```
+If you used the seed, use this login.

+   Email: phill@stevens.edu **CHANGE**

+   Password: Sectionb1*

+   Alternatively, you can also create your own user.

 6. Visit `http://localhost:3000` in your browser.
     - **Important note: the month selection feature on the income and expense pages only works on Chrome and Microsoft Edge, NOT Safari and FireFox.**
 ---